Featured, Gear and Packing

 The good thing is, most trips, no matter how long or short, hot or cold, require the same basic elements – so once you have your wardrobe, it will be adaptable to most of your travel needs.

 One trip is all you need and you’ll never travel the same way again.

 The key is to seek out clothing that will stand up to the rigors of travel.
 Here are some things you’ll want:

-Odor Resistant: Reducing your wardrobe to the bare essentials means you’ll be wearing each article of clothing many times over.
+- Odor Resistant: Reducing your wardrobe to the bare essentials means you’ll be wearing each article of clothing many times over.
 Since you’re on vacation, you probably don’t want to spend a lot of your time doing laundry.
-Odor resistant Merino wool clothing will stay clean, fresh and save you time.
+Odor resistant attire, like our men’s merino offerings and merino wool womens clothing, will stay clean, fresh and save you time.

 - So, with these principles in mind, here’s what we think is the quintessential list of packing that will get you buy on most trips, even long term travel.